surajkhati/FaceRecAttTrackSys/README.md

 **FRATS** is a very simple attendance tracking system.
 It uses face-recognition to facilitate the process of taking attendance.
 Minimum human operation is required to run the program.
 It can reduce manual/proxy errors that occur using the traditional method of pen/paper.
 It stores the attendance logs as JSON files and converts them into PDF files and can email them to the respective lecturers.

 The project is still in it's initial stages and will be improved later on.
-Please view the to-do section to see what I will be working on.
+Please view the to-do section to see what I migght be working on in the future.

 ## Getting Started